viren1993/javascript/typescript.md

 7. What are generics in TypeScript?
 Answer: Generics provide a way to create reusable components that work with a variety of types.

+Generics allow you to write reusable, type-safe, and flexible code by working with variable (generic) types instead of specific ones.

+🔑 Think of them as:
+“Functions or classes that can work with any type, while still keeping type safety.”

+🧠 Why Use Generics?
+Avoid code duplication

+Maintain type safety

+Write reusable components/functions

 function identity<T>(arg: T): T {
   return arg;
 }